[Cover Image: Christine Warner]

 5. Select a condominium with a kitchen

-One of the biggest ways you can cut spending on your ski vacation is by not dining out for every meal.
-Choose a condo with a kitchen or kitchenette, buy groceries and cook some meals back at the unit.
-If you can land a ski in, ski out or slopeside condo you can even ski back to your unit for lunch instead of spending a small fortune on a cheeseburger and fries at an on-mountain restaurant.
+One of the biggest ways you can cut spending on your ski vacation is by not dining out every meal.
+Choose a condo with a kitchen or kitchenette, buy groceries, and cook some meals back at the unit.
+If you can land a ski-in, ski-out or slope-side condo you can even ski back to your unit for lunch instead of spending your hard-earned cash on an expensive cheeseburger and fries at an on-mountain restaurant.
 You’ll be surprised at how much money you can save.
-Keystone’s River Run Condominiums is a popular property that features full kitchens, plenty of space and convenient access to the base village and slopes.
+Keystone’s River Run Condominiums is a popular property that features full kitchens, plenty of space, and convenient access to the base village and slopes.
 Steamboat and Snowmass, both in Colorado, also offer a wide selection of well-priced ski in, ski out accommodations.

 6. Choose a resort that offers free activities

-Keystone’s Kidtopia is one of North America’s best experiences for families looking to save some money.
-Kidtopia runs Dec.
-21, 2014 through April 2015 and features free cookie hour, playtime in a snowfort, free fireworks, a parade and much more.
+Keystone’ is one of North America’s best experiences for families looking to save some money.
 Breckenridge also has some noteworthy family-friendly, free activities, including Engine No. 9 at High Line Railroad Park, a narrow-gauge locomotive that served the historical mining town for more than 50 years.
 Experience Lake Tahoe’s ultimate apres-ski experience with Heavenly’s Unbuckled, daily from 3 p.m. to 5 p.m.
 Entry is free and drinks are half off.
 The party features the lovely Heavenly Angels and foot-tappin’ DJ dance beats.

 7. Take advantage of ski travel experts

-There is a lot of information on the internet, and trying to determine what’s right for you and your travel companions can be daunting to say the least.
-Planning a ski vacation should be fun, not stressful.
-The easiest way for you to find the best deal quickly and easily is to call or chat with one of Ski.com’s knowledgeable Mountain Travel Experts.
+There is a lot of information on the internet, and trying to find the best, affordable ski resorts for your travel companions can be daunting to say the least.
+Planning a budget-friendly ski vacation should be fun, not stressful.
+The easiest way for you to find the best deal quickly and easily is to call one of Ski.com’s 65+ Mountain Travel Experts.
 They can help you cut out hours and hours of online research.
 The industry’s best prices are at their fingertips thanks to our vast selection of 1,000 online deals (and tens of thousands more in our system) at thousands of accommodations and 120-plus ski resorts worldwide.
-They can quickly and easily sort through all the options to find the ones that are best for you based on your requirements, interests and budget.
+They can quickly and easily sort through all the options to find the ones that are best for you based on your requirements, interests, and budget.

 We tapped Mountain Travel Expert Cindy Bruce to share some tips on how to save money on your next ski vacation.